Ex-CIA Agent Valerie Plame Wants To #BuyTwitter To #StopTrump

 — Kyle Griffin (@kylegriffin1) August 23, 2017

-Valerie Plame doesn’t think that waiting four years to shut Donald Trump down is not a wise idea.
+Valerie Plame doesn’t think that waiting four years to shut Donald Trump down is a wise idea.

 “We don’t need to wait until 2020 to shut him down.”